 Opening Hours: Monday – Friday 9:30am – 5:00pm | Cost: Research fees applicable

 This reference library has a wide range of material on all aspects of Irish life and learning from the earliest times to the present day.
-One of its main assets is a wide range of local newspapers as well as specialist papers such as the women’s suffrage paper.
-A full list of newspaper holding is available on request.
+One of its main assets is a wide range of local papers.
+A full list of newspaper holdings is available on request.
 The library has a fine collection of maps including estate maps, journals / periodicals and directories.
-Ancestry and online resources are available free in the library.
+Some online resources are available free in the library.